BUSINESS FINANCE - 2020/1

 - Asset Valuation – valuing bonds and equities

-- Capital Investment Appraisal- introduction to average accounting return, internal rate of return and net present value
+- Capital Investment Appraisal- using tools such as average accounting return, net present value, internal rate of return, payback, discounted payback and profitability index.

 |Assessment type||Unit of assessment||Weighting|